solana-foundation/developer-content/developers/guides/solang/solang-getting-started.md

   - intro to solana development
   - blockchain developer
   - blockchain tutorial
+altRoutes:
+  - /developers/guides/solang-getting-started
 ---

 # Getting Started with Solang

 Welcome to this beginner’s guide on getting started with Solang!
 [Solang](https://solang.readthedocs.io/) is a Solidity Compiler that allows you to write Solana programs - referred to in other blockchains as 'smart contracts' - using the Solidity programming language.

 If you’re an EVM developer that’s interested in leveraging the high speed and